Updated Dec 2015

 6:11 And I said, Should such a man as I flee? and who is there, that, being as I am, would go into the temple to save his life?
 I will not go in.
 6:12 And, lo, I perceived that God had not sent him; but that he pronounced this prophecy against me: for Tobiah and Sanballat had hired him.
 6:13 Therefore was he hired, that I should be afraid, and do so [and hide away], and sin, and that they might have matter for an evil report, that they might reproach me.

-Nehemiah then asks Christ to think upon this matter; he does not call for vengeance, he calls only for God to do according to God’s judgment.
+Nehemiah then asks God to consider this matter; he does not call for vengeance, he calls only for God to do according to God’s judgment.

 6:14 My God, think thou upon Tobiah and Sanballat according to these their works, and on the prophetess Noadiah, and the rest of the prophets, that would have put me in fear.